joelwking/csv-source-of-truth/README.md

 If your intent is to use these modules with Ansible Tower or with a multi-user system, you may which to install them in a common location on an existing system.
 You can also use an ephemeral environment using Vagrant.

 ### Requirements
-Python packages pandas and xlrd are required if using `library/xls_to_csv.py`.
-They can be installed using PIP.
+Python packages **pandas** and **xlrd** are required if using `library/xls_to_csv.py`.
+They can be installed using Pip.
 ```
 $ sudo pip install xlrd pandas
 ```

+### How to Test the Software
+If you have Ansible Tower installed on an existing system you can download the modules to a shared directory and modify the Ansible configuration file to identify the location.

+Alternately, you can create an ephemeral test environment using Vagrant.

-### Install to an Existing System
+#### Install to an Existing System
 Refer to the instructions for [Adding modules and plugins locally.](https://docs.ansible.com/ansible/latest/dev_guide/developing_locally.html)

 The modules `library/xls_to_csv.py` and `library/csv_to_facts.py` can be written to the Ansible 'magic' directories.
 Modify the `/etc/ansible/ansible.cfg` file to include: